The Ultimate Guide to Starting and Building Your Consulting Business

 Setting the Client Meeting and Agenda

 Cold, hard, sales techniques have never worked for me and don’t seem to work for most consultants.
-What does work very effectively is just talking with the prospect about the pain, the consequences, and what they have tried as solutions.
+What does work very effectively is just talking with the prospect about their vision, their problems, the consequences, and what they have tried as solutions.

 If you have built your authority and you have the prospect's trust, the conversation seems to naturally progress into “When can you get started working on this.”

 Have you ever watched world-class athletes like Simon Biles do her super-human gymnastic routines or Rafael Nadal slide across a tennis court to return a winning tennis shot?
 They make it look so easy and natural.
 They look like they were born to it.

 They practiced and practiced and practiced.
 They knew exactly what their strategy and tactics would be.
 They developed mental and muscle memory of what they needed to do.

 You need to do the same to be consistent about winning your consulting engagements.
 You want to walk into a meeting relaxed but know how you want it to go.

 Before any client meeting where you might propose an engagement you must go through the same steps we guide our students through,